top of page

 • “What does this say about me?”

 Instead of metabolizing those feelings internally, the individual may reduce discomfort by externally devaluing the accomplishment.
+This is a defensive maneuver — not an objective evaluation.

-3. Shame Intolerance and Contempt as Regulation
+Shame Intolerance and Contempt as Regulation

 From a psychodynamic perspective, shame is one of the most destabilizing affects.
 Individuals with low shame tolerance often convert shame into contempt.